fl-ames/fl-ames.github.io/_posts/2022-12-10-loop-n-times.md

 The first game I made using Flow Builder was [Nim](https://en.wikipedia.org/wiki/Nim).
 If you're not familiar with it, Nim is a simple game where players take turns removing objects from a pile until there are none left.
 The player who empties the pile loses the game.

 When I was developing this game, I had the idea of creating a series of Christmas-themed games.
-The player and the computer will take turns decorating Christmas trees.
-The player who lights up the last Christmas tree loses the game.
-I chose to use the emojis 🎄 and 🌲 to represent the pile in the Nim game.
+For this Christmas variant of Nim the player and the computer take turns decorating Christmas trees and who lights up the last Christmas tree loses the game.

+I chose to use the emojis 🎄 and 🌲 to represent the pile of the Nim game.
 The state of the game is represented by a line of tree emojis that are either decorated or undecorated, like this: 🎄🎄🎄🌲🌲🌲🌲

 ## Create a line of trees